micropython/micropython/docs/esp32/tutorial/repl.rst

 `<https://github.com/micropython/webrepl>`__ .

 Before connecting to WebREPL, you should set a password and enable it via a normal serial connection.
-Initial versions of MicroPython for ESP8266 came with WebREPL automatically enabled on the boot and with the ability to set a password via WiFi on the first connection, but as WebREPL was becoming more widely known and popular, the initial setup has switched
+Initial versions of MicroPython for ESP came with WebREPL automatically enabled on the boot and with the ability to set a password via WiFi on the first connection, but as WebREPL was becoming more widely known and popular, the initial setup has switched